Deciding Office: Office of Petitions

 Use form PTO/SB/445 for a petition to accept a delayed claim under 35 U.S.C.
 119(e) for the benefit of a prior-filed application.

-For further assistance, please contact the Petitions Help Desk between 8:30 a.m. - 5 p.m.
+For further assistance, please contact the Petitions Help Desk between 8:30 a.m. to 5 p.m.
 ET.

 ______________________________